Copywriting

 Powers' style magazine ads for Murphy Varnish Co.

-Copywriting is the act or occupation of writing text for the purpose of advertising or other forms of marketing.
+Copywriting is the act or occupation of writing persuasive text for the purpose of advertising or other forms of marketing.
 Copywriting is aimed at selling products or services.
-The product, called copy or sales copy, is written content that aims to increase brand awareness and ultimately persuade a person or group to take a particular action.
+The output, called copy or sales copy, is written content that aims to increase brand awareness and ultimately persuade a person or group to take a particular action.

 Copywriters help to create billboards, brochures, catalogs, jingle lyrics, magazine and newspaper advertisements, sales letters and other direct mail, scripts for television or radio commercials, taglines, white papers, website and social media posts, pay-per-click, and other marketing communications.
 Copywriters aim to cater to the target audience's expectations while keeping the content and copy fresh, relevant, and effective.

+History

+Forms of writing text for advertising purposes existed long before the emergence of modern copywriting.
+In ancient civilizations such as Babylon and Greece, merchants and artisans used written messages to promote goods and services, including shop signs, inscriptions, and product-related messages on objects.
+These early practices established the use of persuasive language in commercial contexts.

+Copywriting developed alongside print advertising.
+One of the earliest recorded examples of persuasive copy is an English advertisement for a prayer book printed in 1477.
+The notice, displayed on church doors, had limited circulation but is considered among the earliest surviving forms of written advertising.

+Claude Hopkins, born in 1866, is often regarded as one of the first professional copywriters and the first to apply the study of consumer behavior in the development of promotional materials.
+During the late 18th century, copywriting began incorporating more creative elements, including humor, slogans, riddles, and illustrations, in an effort to attract attention and differentiate products.

 Employment

 Dentsu headquarters located in Higashi-Shinbashi, Minato, Tokyo.
 It is one of the largest advertising agencies in the world.

 Many copywriters are employed in marketing departments, advertising agencies, public relations firms, or copywriting agencies, or are self-employed as freelancers.
 They may work at a client's office, a coworking office, a coffeehouse, or remotely from home.